nicktsan/movie-ownership-crud/README.md

 A solution that handles stripe webhooks by using AWS http API Gateway, SQS, SQS dead letter queue, and Lambda.
 It is part of the method for https://github.com/nicktsan/movies_frontend_nextjs to fulfill orders.
-This project takes events receives events from https://github.com/nicktsan/stripe-webhook to perform PUT and DELETE operations on a database.
+This project takes events receives events from https://github.com/nicktsan/stripe-webhook to perform PUT operations on a database.
 GET operations are performed from https://github.com/nicktsan/movies_frontend_nextjs.

 Make sure to set up STRIPE_API_KEY environment variable Console Command Example: export STRIPE_API_KEY="<api-key>"